tdcare/flyway-rs/README.md

 * The `iter()` implementation for `ChangelogFile` is not conforming to the Rust standards yet.
 * For now, there is only an Rbatis driver implementation available.
-* The Rbatis driver in `db-up-rbatis` uses one set of queries for all database drivers supported by Rbatis.
+* The Rbatis driver in `flyway-rbatis` uses one set of queries for all database drivers supported by Rbatis.
 As far as i can tell from e.g. `refinery`, some database systems (specifically MSSQL) support or even need a different syntax for state management.
 * More examples should be added.